Evaluations in international development

 Iceland regards evaluations as a critical tool for learning, informed decision-making and enhanced accountability in international development cooperation.
 This is clearly reflected in Iceland’s official policy for development cooperation for 2019-2023, which places high importance on a results-based approach to development and using evaluations to keep track of and demonstrating results.

-Evaluations are initiated, prepared and managed by an independent Results and Evaluation Unit within the Directorate for International Affairs and Development Cooperation of the Ministry for Foreign Affairs and International Development.
 The process for evaluations is transparent and shall be independent from programme management and policy making.
-To ensure this independence, the unit reports directly to the Permanent Secretary of State.
+Evaluations are initiated, prepared and managed by the Directorate for Internal Affairs within the Ministry for Foreign Affairs, which reports directly to the Permanent Secretary of State.
 The cross-cutting priority issues of gender equality, human rights and environment are addressed in all evaluations.

 Iceland participates in international collaboration for evaluations, within the venue of Nordic+, DAC and the COVID-19 Global Evaluation Coalition.
 Iceland‘s evaluations are published by the DAC Evaluation Resource Centre.